Characteristics of a Successful Channel Sales Representative

 Persistence and a persuasive mentality are key, as is client intuition and the instantaneous ability to shift strategies.

-Ultimately, there are countless (in)tangibles needed to succeed, which makes arranging the most important qualities a complex endeavor.
+Although it helps to equip your sales reps and managers with the most up-to-date software, ultimately, there are countless (in)tangibles needed to succeed, which makes arranging the most important qualities a complex endeavor.

 If you are struggling to find a channel sales representative or manager for your business, here’s a list of the most coveted ingredients to look for: